On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Acknowledgements

-I am grateful for Shinichi Suda and Toru Maruyama for their helpful lectures on t\^atonnement processes.
+I am grateful for Shinichi Suda and Toru Maruyama for their helpful lectures on t\^atonnement processes, and Takuya Masuzawa for his kindful comments on quasi-linear economies.
 I also thank to Shinsuke Nakamura and Chaowen Yu, who advise me for constructing the proof of our main theorem.